-In certain cases, it is recommended to supplement breastfed babies with Vitamin D until they are getting enough of it from their diet (see Vitamin D: Not your ordinary vitamin!, page 380).
+V It is recommended to supplement breastfed babies with Vitamin D until they are getting enough of it from their diet (see Vitamin D: Not your ordinary vitamin!, page 380).
+Your healthcare professional will help you determine what dose your baby should take.